chalmers-revere/opendlv.os/kiwi/README.md

 7. When the script is done, reboot and you are done!

-### Raspberry pi 3

-1. Download the following debian image that is custom build for raspberry pi 3: https://www.raspberrypi.org/downloads/raspbian/
-I recommend using the lite version without any graphical interface for optimum performance.

-2. Use a program to flash sdcard with the newly downloaded debian image.
-I'd recommend etcher (https://etcher.io/).
-Use a spare sdcard if possible, this step will wipe it clean for the debian image.

-3. Before unmounting the sdcard after the flashing, create a file named ssh on the boot filesystem partition.
-This will enable ssh functionality at boot on default.
-Unmount and insert the sdcard to the raspberry pi 3.
-BEFORE BOOTING UP raspberry pi 3, make sure that the beaglebone blue is powered up first and connected to the rasperry pi 3 via the USB.
-This is to ensure the configuration is done properly.

-4. To power up the Raspberry Pi, you need to plug in the battery and you start the ESC.
-This will start the Raspberry Pi(it does not have a power up button).

-5. Connect to the raspberry pi 3 via ethernet (share your network/internet by acting as a dhcp server alternatively connect your pc and raspberry pi 3 to a router).

-6. Find the ip address of the raspberry pi 3.
-On linux system use nmap, e.g.

-* Finding the ip: nmap 10.42.0.1/24

-if your ip address 10.42.0.1

-7. Connect the raspberry pi 3 via ssh

-* Connecting: `ssh pi@10.42.0.33`
-  * Password: raspberry

-(replace 10.42.0.33 with the found ip adress from previous step.)

-8. Get root privileges

-`sudo -i`

-9. Use our installation script

-* Script: `curl -sSL https://raw.githubusercontent.com/chalmers-revere/opendlv.os/kiwi/kiwi/rpi3/install.sh | sh`

-10. Once the script is done, reboot and you are done.

-11. Now the port has changed so you need to ssh to the device with

-* `ssh -p 2200 pi@ipaddr`

 ### Devantech flashing
 1. After flashing the beaglebone with our installation script, there is a devantech folder at /root/bbb/devatech inside of the beaglebone (ssh into it).
 Navigate to it as root(do the following).